the-road-to-learn-react/the-road-to-react/manuscript/react-modern/component-definition.md

 };
 ~~~~~~~

-If an arrow function’s only purpose is to return a value and it doesn’t have any business logic in between, you can remove the **block body** (curly braces) of the function.
+If an arrow function's only purpose is to return a value and it doesn't have any business logic in between, you can remove the **block body** (curly braces) of the function.
 In a **concise body**, an **implicit return statement** is attached, so you can remove the return statement:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~